cortex-js/compute-engine/src/docs/guide-domains.md

 ## Constructing New Domains

+A domain constructor is a function with one of the heads below.

-A new domain can be defined using a domain expression.
+**To define a new domain** use a domain constructor.

 ```json
 // Range of non-negative integers